werebus/showoff-template/README.md

 $ bundle exec showoff add --dir directory_name --name slide_name
 ```

-Adding a new section (`directory_name`) will also modify `showoff.json`,
+Adding a new section (`directory_name`) will also incorrectly modify
-but probably in an undesirable way.
-Probably best to `git restore showoff.json`
+`showoff.json`.
+Probably best to `git restore showoff.json` and then add the new
-and then add the new section to `showoff.json` yourself.
+section to `showoff.json` yourself.

 Running your presentation
 -------------------------